MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/RemoteDependencyData.md

 1. **data** : string

     Command initiated by this dependency call.
-Examples are SQL statement, http url with all query parameters.
+Examples are SQL statement and HTTP URL's with all query parameters.

     Max length: 8192